MMP for Enriques pairs and singular Enriques varieties: Symplectic varieties

 \begin{prop} If there exists a dominant rational map $P \dashrightarrow X$ from a primitive symplectic variety $P$ to a projective symplectic variety $X$, then $X$ is a primitive symplectic variety as well. \end{prop}

-\begin{proof} The proof is similar to the one of \cite[Proposition 3.14]{BCGPSV24}, but we provide all the details for the reader's convenience.
-We also recall that symplectic varieties have rational singularities, as this fact will be used tacitly and repeatedly below.
+\begin{proof} The proof is similar to the one of \cite[Proposition 3.14]{BCGPSV26}, but we provide all the details for the reader's convenience.
+We also use tacitly but repeatedly the fact that symplectic varieties have rational singularities, see \cite[Proposition 1.3]{Beauville00a}.

 Consider first a resolution of singularities $\rho \colon Y \rightarrow X$ of $X$ and then a resolution of indeterminacies $(r,s) \colon Q \to P \times Y$ of the induced dominant rational map $P \dashrightarrow Y$ such that $Q$ is smooth.
 We obtain thus the following commutative diagram: